+GR 9 (XLEAD09)

-GR 9/10 (XLEAD09) GR 10/11/12 (YIPS-0A/YIPS-1A/YIPS-2A)
+GR 10/11/12 (YIPS-0A / YIPS-1A / YIPS-2A)

-The Leadership program provides opportunities for students to become meaningfully involved in both school and community activities.
+Leadership is about initiative, innovation, organization, clear communication, and teamwork.
+This program provides opportunities for students to become meaningfully involved in both school and community activities.
 It is based on the concept that leadership can be developed through a variety of service opportunities.
 Students enrolled in this course will be given further opportunities to organize, run, and analyze events in the school and community.
 In addition, they will develop their own leadership and teamwork skills.
 The purpose of the course is for students to develop a lifelong appreciation of the importance of contributing to their communities and helping others.
 As part of the course, each student must complete a minimum of 20 hours of service per term.